bro2020/peertube-plugin-hardware-transcode-rkmpp/README.md

 # Building a compatible docker image

 Official docker images do not ship with required libraries for hardware transcode.
-You can build your own image with the following Dockerfile from repo `bro2020/PeerTube`:
+You can build your own image with the following Dockerfile.rockchip from repo `bro2020/PeerTube`:

 [https://github.com/bro2020/PeerTube](https://github.com/bro2020/PeerTube/blob/develop/support/docker/production/Dockerfile.rockchip)

 # Running the docker image